Euclideon/vaultclient/docs/TranslationGuide.md

 - `loginIgnoreCertWarning`: This displays a warning to the user that disabling the security certificates is _very_ dangerous
 - `loginPending`: String used internally to set the login status to "pending"?
 - `loginMessageCredentials`: Prompts the user to enter their login information
+- `loginEnterURL`: Prompts the user to enter a server URL
 - `loginMessageChecking`: Tells the user to wait while their login information is confirmed
 - `loginErrorConnection`: Displays when the vault client fails to connect to the specified vault server
 - `loginErrorAuth`: Displays when the server rejects the specified username or password